Sasanth/openshift_ansible_centos/README.md

 In this setup we are using 1 Master and 1 Node configuration

 ## Setting up Centos Servers
-Create volume according to Openshift Origin https://docs.okd.io/latest/install/prerequisites.html
+Create volume according to Openshift Origin document https://docs.okd.io/latest/install/prerequisites.html

 ### Yum Repo
  1. Copy all the files in /etc/yum.repos.d from centos docker container to same location on the servers